-There are numerous linguistic definitions that are used to identify the English-speaking population in Québec.
+There are numerous linguistic definitions that are used to identify the English-speaking population in Quebec.
 The choice of linguistic indicator depends largely on the issue being examined.
-This report uses the First Official Language Spoken (FOLS) definition with multiple responses proportionally distributed since it best reflects the total English-speaking health service users in the province.
-First Official Language Spoken is derived from three census questions: knowledge of official languages, mother tongue and home language.
+This report uses the First Official Language Spoken (FOLS) definition with multiple responses proportionally distributed since it best reflects the total number of English-speaking health service users in the province.
+First Official Language Spoken is derived from three census questions: knowledge of official languages, mother tongue, and language used at home.
 Dual responses are divided equally among English-speaking and French-speaking groups.